 Getting a faster tester may help in the short term, but after a while (few sprints down the road) they are likely to hit the same wall: two improving developers against one exhausted tester.

-Coming back to structure and boundaries, roles and responsibilities: Responsibilities "help" us view boundaries stiffer than they really are.
+Coming back to structure and boundaries, roles and responsibilities: Responsibilities “help” us view boundaries stiffer than they really are.
 We make up rules to defend and avoid the boundaries.
 Moreover, while responsibilities support the roles within the given structure, they may also hide other implicit roles that can help us work better as a team.
-These implicit roles depend much on the idiosyncrasies of each of teammate as individual and less on the roles given to them by the official structures of the organization.
+These implicit roles depend much on the idiosyncrasies of each of teammate as individuals and less on the roles given to them by the official structures of the organization.

-Such roles evolve as part of the dynamics within a team: Who is the devil's advocate in our team?
+Such roles evolve as part of the dynamics within a team: Who is the devil’s advocate in our team?
 Who is the innovator?
-Who's the order freak?
+Who’s the order freak?
 Charles, for all we know, could be the best friend of the user, getting better specifications of the desired software.
-But his responsibilities may shy away these implicit roles, inhibiting the team's evolution.
+But his responsibilities may shy away from these implicit roles, inhibiting the team’s evolution.